Sri-addanki-5/fcc_connect_Portfolio/README.md

 Code Versioning Systems : Git and GitHub

 ### Sprint 1: Learnings
-1.Learned about the SCRUM methodology
+*Learned about the SCRUM methodology

-2.Learned various attributes and aspects of SCRUM
+*Learned various attributes and aspects of SCRUM

-3.Decided on what technologies are needed to develop the Web Application 4.Finalised MERN technologies
+* Decided on what technologies are needed to develop the Web Application
+* Finalised MERN technologies
-5.Worked on the basics of MERN technologies
+* Worked on the basics of MERN technologies
-6.Learned how to create the User stories and branches in GitHub 7.Also learned how to write Acceptance criteria for a user Story 8.Developed a basic Signin/Signup page using MERN
+* Learned how to create the User stories and branches in GitHub
+* Also learned how to write Acceptance criteria for a user Story
+* Developed a basic Signin/Signup page using MERN

 ### Sprint 2: Learnings
 * Started implementing the User story 1 which is to create a Sign-in/Sign Out page for farmer and customer